 Haiti is the poorest country in the Americas.
 To make matters worse, natural disasters have devastated the lives of vulnerable families and children.
 In 2010, an earthquake destroyed vast parts of the country.
-In October 2016, Hurricane Matthew struck Haiti on 4 October 2016, leaving thousands of families without food or water, causing severe damage to infrastructure and claiming the lives of hundreds of people.
+In October 2016, Hurricane Matthew struck Haiti, leaving thousands of families without food or water, causing severe damage to infrastructure and claiming the lives of hundreds of people.

 A country marked by political instability and natural disasters

-The Republic of Haiti has a total population of roughly 10 million, with roughly 900,000 living in the country's capital, Port-au-Prince.
+The Republic of Haiti has a total population of about 10 million, with approximately 900,000 living in the country's capital, Port-au-Prince.
 Its official languages are Creole and French.

-Natural disasters have affected the lives of vulnerable families and children.
-In January 2010, a massive earthquake struck Haiti and caused the death of an estimated 220,000 people.
-Hundreds of thousands lost their homes, and many families have never fully recovered from the devastation.
-To make things worse, the earthquake was followed by a cholera epidemic, Hurricane Thomas, and badly organised presidential elections that caused further chaos on the streets of Port-au-Prince.
+Natural disasters have also affected the lives of vulnerable families and children.
+In January 2010, a massive earthquake struck Haiti and killed an estimated 220,000 people.
+Hundreds of thousands lost their homes, and many families have yet to recover from the devastation.
+To make things worse, the earthquake was followed by a cholera epidemic, Hurricane Tomas, and controversial presidential elections that caused further chaos.

 In October 2016, Hurricane Matthew struck the southwest coast of Haiti.
 It caused widespread damage and flooding, which affected around 2.1 million people.
 Directly after the hurricane, there was an urgent need for shelter, food, clean drinking water and medical care.
-The damaged infrastructure and the contamination of the water sources led to a rise in cases of cholera.
+The damaged infrastructure and the contamination of the water sources led to a rise in cholera cases.

 HIV/AIDS infections had already been one of the leading causes of death prior to the earthquake.
-Due to the disaster, they may now pose an even greater threat.
-At 2.1 per cent, the HIV/AIDS prevalence rate in Haiti is one of the highest in the world.
+After the disaster, they posed an even greater threat.
+2.1 per cent of the population has HIV/AIDS - this is one of the highest rates in the world.

 Hundreds of thousands of children at risk